canessaalvamiguel/lightbend-scala-language-professional/exercises/exercises/src/test/resources/README.md

-promote-class-parameters
+define-a-field

-# Exercise 3 > Promote class parameters
+# Exercise 4 > Define a Field

 In the course video recordings, the instructor uses a `man e` command in the sbt interactive session to display exercise instructions.